-- Organizations new to PHCD are eligible to apply for a one-year grant
+- Organizations are eligible to apply for a one-year grant

 PHCD operates a two-step grant process that begins with a Letter of Intent.
 A link to the online grants' portal will be provided once an organization is invited to complete a grant application.

-Prompts for the progress report and final report will be available one month before the due date and found in the online portal.
+Prompts for the progress report and final report will be available one month before the due date and found in the online portal (Zengine).

 - One-year grants require a mid-year progress report and a final report demonstrating program outcomes.